Frequently Asked Questions about the TOEFL iBT® Test

 - What is the best way to prepare for the TOEFL test?

 Practicing your English reading, listening, speaking and writing skills as much as possible will help you feel prepared and confident on test day.
 We offer resources to make it easier.
-Because ETS is the maker of the TOEFL test, it is the only source for authentic sample questions.
+Because ETS is the maker of the TOEFL test, we are the only source for authentic sample questions.
 For detailed descriptions of test preparation materials available, see test preparation.
-Watch our new video, TOEFL® Resources: An Overview for Students (Flash) to learn about the tools from ETS that can help you prepare for the test.
+Watch our video, TOEFL® Resources: An Overview for Students (Flash) to learn about the tools from ETS that can help you prepare for the test.

 - What is included in The Official Guide to the TOEFL® Test?